human rights activist, chair of Viasna branch in Homieĺ, sentenced to 3 years in prison, released after serving full sentence

 On January 14, 2022, judge Mikalai Maratayeu of the Homieĺ Regional Court turned down Sudalenka's appeal, confirming the prison term.

-On January 26, 2022, Leanid Sudalenka was transferred to penal colony No. 3 near Viciebsk.
+On January 26, 2022, Leanid Sudalenka was transferred to penal colony #3 in Vićba, Viciebsk region.

 "Rights are not given to us by the state".
 Big interview with Leanid Sudalenka two weeks before his detention